ccbt87/docs/Dev_Env_setup/README.md

 ![Conf](images/5.1.1.PNG)

 Then click the + button at the upper-left and add a new remote configuration.
 Fill the host and port fields.
-In this case, use the host `localhost` and port `8086`.
+For example, use the host `localhost` and port `40001`.

 ![Remote](images/5.1.2.PNG)

 In the container shell, submit the Spark job with the `--conf` flag to set `spark.driver.extraJavaOptions` to the same as the `Command line arguments for remote JVM` in the IntelliJ remote configuration window.

 ```
-/opt/spark-2.3.1-bin-hadoop2.7/bin/spark-submit --conf spark.driver.extraJavaOptions=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8086 --class KafkaSparkHBase /root/sample-KafkaSparkHBase-1.0-SNAPSHOT.jar
+/opt/spark-2.3.1-bin-hadoop2.7/bin/spark-submit --conf spark.driver.extraJavaOptions=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=40001 --class KafkaSparkHBase /root/sample-KafkaSparkHBase-1.0-SNAPSHOT.jar
 ```

 Or write the configuration to a file and read it from the file using the `--properties-file` flag when submitting the job.